Prithvi45/Frontend-Development-Tutorials/README.md

 [Modern Javascript | ES6 Tutorials](https://www.edyoda.com/course/1500)
 In this tutorial we will learn about the features released in ES6 and above which are used extensively in React development.

 [React Js Tutorials](https://www.edyoda.com/course/1501)
+In this tutorial series we are gonna cover everything you will need to create end-to-end React applications.

 [Angular  5](https://www.edyoda.com/course/1227)
+This series covers all the important concepts/features of Angular 5.
+You can learn about Components, Databinding, Directives, Services & Dependency Injection, Pipes, Routing, Http requests, Observables, Authentication & Route Protection and Forms.
+As a bonus, deployment of a project/application on AWS S3 is also a part of this series.
+Learn from the videos and practice all the concepts by creating multiple Single Page Applications(SPA).

 ## Web Development Project

-[Build a website with pure HTML and CSS](https://www.edyoda.com/course/1433)
+[Build a website with pure HTML and CSS](https://www.edyoda.com/course/1433) In this series we will build a website step-by-step and from scratch.
+In each video we will design a section of the website.
+In the last video we turn our website into a mobile responsive website <3

 ## 30 Days Challenge
 [30Days Coding Challenge](https://www.edyoda.com/course/1472?episode_id=2572)
+Welcome to this 30DaysCodingChallenge video series.

+I will be posting a new project video every day for the next 30 days.
+These will be small projects, they shouldn't take more than 60 minutes to complete.
+These projects will help you brush up your HTML, CSS and JavaScript skills.